 - From the Connections page, select the MongoDB Connector and complete the following fields.

-- Provide the connection string for your MongoDB instance.
-Decodable supports both Standard Connection String and DNS Seed List Connection String formats.|
+|Connection String||The connection string for your Mongodb cluster without your username and password.
+Decodable supports both the Standard Connection String and DNS Seed List Connection String formats.|

 Start the connection and observe data flow into your MongoDB instance.